-Housing Benefit can now only be claimed by people of State Pension Age, people living in Supported Accommodation or people who are eligible for a Severe Disability Premium.
+Housing Benefit can now only be claimed by people of State Pension Age or people living in Supported Accommodation.
 If you are not in one of these categories please claim help with your rent through Universal Credit immediately.

 Housing Benefit is a benefit to help pay rent.
 You do not have to be on another benefit to qualify, you can just be on a low income.

 You need to be in rented property, and it doesn’t matter whether your landlord is a housing association or a private landlord, you could still get it.

 If you have over £16,000 in savings and you are not in receipt of Pension Credit Guarantee you will not qualify for Housing Benefit.